akauppi/GroundLevel-firebase-es/packages/app/README.md

 Before we look at tests (separate page), a brief mention on linting:

-## Tuning Security Rules
+## Tuning Security Rules (`dev:local`)

-Note that in "local" mode, also changes to security rules are picked up without need to restart the emulator - though the file being edited is in another subpackage, `../backend`.
+Note that in "local" mode, also changes to security rules are picked up without need to restart the emulator - though the file being edited is in another subpackage, `@local/backend`.

 Edit the rules, refresh the browser; the new rules are in effect!